-I paint the beauty of change, inspired by my life itself.
+I paint about the beauty of change, inspired by my life itself.

-Like the butterfly passing through the stages of growth I hold on to my past, or let it go, I dream of tomorrow...
+Holding on to my past, and sometimes letting go, I dream of tomorrow...

 I personify my paintings with the short-lived butterfly trapped in the cycle of change, expressing the beauty of development in my life..